uw-echospace/group-docs/coc.md

 - Create an optimal learning and research environment for **everyone**

-## Dos and Dont's
+## How
-- Take initiative in your learning and exploration:
-- Be curious and courteous
-- Be open, empathetic, friendly, and patient
+- Be open, empathetic, courteous, and patient
 - Be respectful to others’ views, whether it’s a technical or scientific question
 - Be inclusive regardless of technical expertise and career stage
 - Acknowledge contributions